 - Reports submitted to meet the ministry requirements.
-For example: Progress reports, monitoring reports, confirmation reports, annual/biannual, quarterly or monthly reports, or other similar titles
+For example: Progress reports, monitoring reports, annual/biannual, quarterly or monthly reports, or other similar titles.

 Approved Professional statements or reports submitted for the site identification process (i.e., release requests) still need to be sent to [email protected]

-For a detailed description of Review Services now being conducted by CSAP, you are directed to the presentation below:
+For a detailed description of Review Services now being conducted by CSAP Society, you are directed to the presentation below:

-The following document summarizes the of reports types that now must be forwarded to CSAP, and not ENV, for review, assuming the sites are not high risk.
+The following document summarizes the of report types that now must be forwarded to CSAP Society, and not ENV, for review, assuming the sites are not high risk.

-Please use the following Transmittal when preparing your application package for Review Services
+Please use the following Transmittal Letter when preparing your application package for Review Services:

 RS Transmittal Letter (mandatory, please submit in Word format)